 At customer request, the Hercules aircraft can be provided with a cargo handling system to allow fast cargo handling and delivery by the use of cargo pallets.

-Ground Handling - Normal towing of the Hercules is accomplished by nose gear towing.
+Ground Handling-Normal towing of the Hercules is accomplished by nose gear towing.
 When the airplane is to be towed over rough or soft terrain, main gear towing is used.
-Control locks, straps or ties are not used on the Hercules, and none should be installed.
-The rudder, elevator, and aileron hydraulic boost packages act as hydraulic snubbers and prevent any flutter of the control surface.
+Control locks, straps, or ties are not used on the Hercules, and none should be installed.
+The rudder, elevator, and aileron hydraulic boost packages act as hydraulic snubbers and prevent any flutter of the control surfaces.

-C-130H and L-100-30 aircraft are available with several optional fuel tank arrangements.
+Hercules aircraft are available with several optional fuel tank arrangements.
 Individual operators may specify the configuration which is best suited to their particular requirements when the aircraft is ordered.